U.S. lags in export financing arms race fueled by China: EXIM report

 “Competition today is not simply about the volume or the terms and conditions of export credit support.
 Instead, competition now is principally focused on the innovative solutions that an entire government - not just its export credit agency - can offer,” the agency said.

-China’s conventional medium and long-term financing has also been trending upward for a decade and reached $38 billion in 2018, the report said.
+China’s conventional medium and long-term export financing has also been trending upward for a decade and reached $39 billion in 2018, the report said.

 At the time EXIM regained its full lending powers, its then-acting president Jeffrey Gerrish said in a statement that the bank has nearly $40 billion worth of export deals in the pipeline waiting for approval.